Comparing Locrating catchment indicators with local authority cut off distances

 This means that a 'distance criterion' cut-off distance from a local authority, is the distance of the last child who was offered a place based solely on their distance from the school.

-We show where all children, including siblings live, broken down by area and year group.
-It would be nice to be able to exclude siblings (where appropriate - remember not all schools have a sibling policy), but unfortunately the NPD database does not have a sibling indicator (nor details of school admission policies).
+These show where all children, including siblings live, broken down by area and year group.
+It would be nice to have the option to be able to exclude siblings (where appropriate - remember not all schools have a sibling policy), but unfortunately the school census database does not have a sibling indicator (nor details of school admission policies).

-Although we do exclude children in care and with SEN as those markers do exist in the NPD and those children are almost always offered a place above other children; so can be justifiably excluded.
+Although they do exclude children in care and with SEN as those markers do exist in the data and those children are almost always offered a place above other children; so can be justifiably excluded.

 So, does this mean the local authority data is more useful than Locrating's; not at all, because they show different and equally important pieces of information.
 Where possible you want to look at both!